Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/faqs.md

 3. Select the option to clear **cached images and files**.
 You usually do not need to clear your passwords or other saved data.
 4. Close and reopen your browser.
 5. Try accessing the Ensembl Archive again.
+6. If the redirect persists: search the browser settings for site specific data, locate ensembl.org in the list of sites, and select the option to clear its cookies and site data.

 **Keyboard shortcut**